microsoft/botbuilder-js/doc/botbuilder/classes/botbuilder.botcontext.md

 # Class: BotContext

-:package: **botbuilder-core** :package: **botbuilder-core**
+:package: **botbuilder-core**

-Interface definition for `BotContext` class.
-This is an aid for TypeScript developers to help define the shape of the actual context object after middleware has added any extensions.
+Context object containing information cached for a single turn of conversation with a user.
+This will typically be created by the adapter you're using and then passed to middleware and your bots logic.

-**Usage Example**
+For TypeScript developers the `BotContext` is also exposed as an interface which you can derive from to better describe the actual shape of the context object being passed around.
+Middleware can potentially extend the context object with additional members so in order to get intellisense for those added members you'll need to define them on an interface that extends BotContext:

     interface MyContext extends BotContext {
          // Added by UserState middleware.